hunteke/temoa/docs/source/Documentation.rst

 and model inputs.

-For a longer explanation, please see :cite:`Hunter_etal_2013` (available from `temoaproject.org`_).
+For a longer explanation, please see :cite:`Hunter_etal_2013` (available from the `project website <https://temoacloud.com/publications/>`_.
 In summary, ESOM-based analyses are (1) impossible to validate, (2) complex enough as to be non-repeatable without electronic access to **exact** versions of code *and* data input, and (3) often do a poor job addressing uncertainty.
 We believe that ESOM-based analyses should be completely open, independently reproducible, electronically available, and address uncertainty about the future.

 Temoa Origin and Pronunciation